souhaibelh/souhaibelh/README.md

 </p>

 ### 👨‍💻 About Me
-I’m passionate about **software development in all its forms** — from writing backend logic
+I’m passionate about **software development in all its forms**, from writing backend logic
 and designing frontend interfaces, to building full applications across different languages
 and frameworks (including **Java**, **C++**, and more).